GrantDReed/GrantDReed.github.io/index.md

 # About Me
-I'm a biologist turned software engineer who enjoys building applications that emphasize ease-of-use and scalability.
+I am a full-stack software engineer with a background in biology, and have found significant overlap in the areas of application development and experimental design.
+The ability to think critically and avoid assumptions helps me write web applications that emphasize ease-of-use and scalability, reflecting a performant, well-tested, and maintainable codebase.

 # Projects
 <section class="project">